mmmorris1975/aws-runas/README.md

 ### Build Requirements

-Developed and tested using the go 1.16 tool chain and aws-sdk-go v1.36.31
+Developed and tested using the go 1.16 tool chain and aws-sdk-go-v2
-*NOTE* This project uses [go modules](https://github.com/golang/go/wiki/Modules) for dependency management

 ### Build Steps